History of the 13th Massachusetts Volunteers

 day the men

-are joined by old comrades who have been away on detached duty.
-At 6:00 P.M.
+are joined by old comrades who have been away on detached

 they start stepping lightly to City Point 5 miles away, singing the old